 Always discuss these symptoms with your Health Visitor.
 However, these problems are quite common and in most cases they aren’t a major cause for concern, as they don’t have any effect on the brain and the head shape will often improve by itself over time.
 Your baby won’t experience any pain or other symptoms, or any problems with their general development.

-If you need further information, support or advice please look at the NHS Choices website or call your Health Visiting team.
+If you need further information, support or advice please look at the NHS website or call your Health Visiting team.

 Portage is a team of specially trained helpers who visit children with special needs in their own homes to work with parents and children on areas of development through play.
 Portage staff also provide support to help ensure a smooth transition for children starting nursery and school.
 Portage is aimed at children and families within Torbay that: